Science Visualization Lab

 NOISE AQUARIUM (external)

-Media art installation experiences with large projections, AR and VR of plankton in noise pollution in collaboration with Victoria Vesna.
+Media art installation experiences with large projections, AR and VR of plankton in noise pollution in collaboration with Victoria Vesna, professor and head of the Art|Sci Center at UCLA.

 Climate and art – touching and being touched by art interventions in the context of climate change.
 Transformation and social paradigm shift are influenced by art and culture.